Internet of Things (IoT): Consumer IoT vs. Industrial IoT

 Introduction

-With every passing day, the world is leading towards modernization and advanced technologies.
+Every day, the world is leading towards modernization and advanced technologies.
 In the face of this modernization, the Internet of Things (IoT) is fast becoming one of the most competitive domains.
-A leading market research survey has claimed that there will be more than 27 billion connected IoT devices worldwide by 2025.
-Moreover, the IoT connections (e.g., connected cars, smart home devices, connected industrial equipment) are more than non-IoT connections (smartphones, laptops, and computers).
+A leading market research survey has claimed that more than 27 billion connected IoT devices will be worldwide by 2025.
+Moreover, IoT connections (e.g., connected cars, smart home devices, connected industrial equipment) are more than non-IoT connections (smartphones, laptops, and computers).

 In a nutshell, IoT is capturing every aspect of our lives.
-In general, the IoT ecosystem can be divided into two major subgroups: consumer IoT and industrial IoT.
+The Internet of Things ecosystem can be divided into two major subgroups: consumer IoT and industrial IoT.

 Learn more about our IOT Services